A statistical look at a Premier League season that lasted a record 352 days

 6 – most penalties scored by Manchester United’s Marcus Rashford.

-16 – most clean sheets kept by Manchester City’s Ederson.
+15 – most clean sheets kept by Manchester City’s Ederson and Burnley number one Nick Pope.

 6 – Arsenal finished outside the top-six for the first time since 1995.